rduenasf/birding/docs/birds/bnhcow.md

 scientific_name: "Molothrus ater"
 order: "Passeriformes"
 family: "Icteridae (Troupials and Allies)"
 description: "Molothrus ater is a species of bird in the Icteridae (Troupials and Allies) family.
-It has been observed 14 times."
+It has been observed 14 times.
+It has been photographed."
 species_group: "Blackbirds"
 species_code: "bnhcow"

 sidebar_position: 94
-sidebar_class_name: " "
+sidebar_class_name: "has-photo "
 tags:
   - Passeriformes
   - Icteridae (Troupials and Allies)
   - Blackbirds
-  - Needs Photo
+  - Has Photo
   - Needs Audio
 ---